navjack/imagequalitycompare_matlab/README.md

 ## What Files Do I Use?

 * ImageQualityCompare_FilePicker - uses a dialog box file browser window to pick your files.
 At this point I'd use this one for compatible file types only
 * ImageQualityCompare_Manual - uses manual entry for each of the files and this allows you to specify separate compressed versions.
-This allows you to convert unsupported image types to a TIF to compare the visual quality and then manually specify the original compressed file for the file size
+This allows you to convert unsupported image types to a TIF (Using another program) to compare the visual quality and then manually specify the original compressed file for the file size

 ## What File Types are Compatible?